1. Getting Started - Prepare for the brake light change

 3. Helpful Hints - How to find replacement bulb type and other hints

-4. Replace Bulb - Procedures to replace the new bulb
+4. Replace Brake Light Bulb - Procedures to replace the new bulb

-5. More Info. - Additional information on changing brake lights
+5. More Info. - Additional information on changing brake light bulb

 The brake lights on your 1999 Honda Accord illuminate when you hit the brake pedal and help prevent you from being rear ended by the cars behind you.
 Brake light bulbs grow dimmer over time and eventually burn out.
-This video shows you how to change the brake lights on your 1999 Honda Accord.
+See how to change the brake lights on your 1999 Honda Accord.
+The first step is to locate the brake light socket in your Accord.
+Remove the brake light socket and then replace the burnt out brake light bulb.
 When you replace the brake light bulb on your Accord, be careful not to touch the bulb directly with your fingers - the oil from your skin will cause the area that you touched to burn hotter than the rest of the bulb, which causes the bulb to burn out quicker.

 Hans Angermeier is an ASE certified Maintenance and Light Repair Technician and has produced over 100,000 videos showing drivers how to fix things on their cars.
 He has broad expertise on basic repair procedures covering the majority of cars on the road.
 Over the past 10 years, Hans has been focused on building CarCareKiosk, which is visited by millions of drivers each month.